graphops/docs/docs/launchpad/prerequisites.md

 The Launchpad project requires a certain level of familiarity with [Kubernetes](https://kubernetes.io/) and its intricacies.
 The extent of this Kubernetes expertise depends on your choice of cluster.
 Opting for a managed cluster from a leading Cloud Provider requires less intensive Kubernetes knowledge, as operating such a cluster is more straightforward, necessitating only a fundamental grasp of different Kubernetes resource types.

 However, it's essential to note that managed clusters can be very costly when running blockchains.
-In contrast, selecting a self-managed cluster demands a deeper understanding, encompassing all components necessary for cluster provisioning and management - for more details on this please checkout our [Kubernetes guide](guides/kubernetes-create-cluster-with-kubeadm.md).
+In contrast, selecting a self-managed cluster demands a deeper understanding, encompassing all components necessary for cluster provisioning and management.
 Regardless of your choice, you'll need to create a Kubernetes cluster.

-This can involve setting up a self-managed cluster, as outlined in our [Fedora CoreOS guide](guides/install-fcos.md), or opting for a managed cluster provided by a major Cloud Provider like AWS or GCP.
+For a detailed exploration of setting up a Kubernetes cluster yourself, please refer to our [Kubernetes guide](advanced-tutorials/kubernetes-create-cluster-with-kubeadm.md).
+If you choose to set up a self-managed cluster, you might consider using Fedora CoreOS as one of the possible options, detailed in our [Fedora CoreOS guide](advanced-tutorials/install-fcos.md), among other methods.

 ## Operational knowledge of Helm